getsops/sops/README.rst

 per line.
 Lines beginning with ``#`` are considered comments and ignored.
 Each identity will be tried in sequence until one is able to decrypt the data.

-Encrypting with SSH keys via age is not yet supported by sops.
+Encrypting with SSH keys via age is not yet supported by SOPS.

 Encrypting using GCP KMS